vietdang7/Log-Analysis-Project/README.md

 ## Why I create this project?
 This is one of projects of Full Stack Udacity Nanodegree.
 Main reason is to evaluate the skills I have learnt so far (Python and SQL).

+## Project's question
+1. What are the most popular three articles of all time?
+2. Who are the most popular article authors of all time?
+3. On which days did more than 1% of requests lead to errors?

 ## Getting Started
 ### Prerequisites
 1. You need to have `Python3`